cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 ~~~~
 {:cddl #fig-abnf title="CDDL ABNF"}

-[^_abnftodo]: TO DO: This doesn't allow non-ASCII characters in the
-        text or byte strings yet (and the prefixed byte strings are
+[^_abnftodo]: Potential improvements: the prefixed byte strings are
-        more liberally specified than they actually are);
+        more liberally specified than they actually are;
-        representation indicators are missing as well.
+        representation indicators are not supported.

 # Standard Prelude {#prelude}